DanJSG/react-ts/README.md

 * **`refreshAccessToken()`**: function which fetches a new access token from the OAuth2 provider's API
 * **`checkAuth()`**: function which checks if the application has access to the resource server

-It is most likely to use this hook via object destructuring assignment, to access the specific elements you need.
+It is most likely you will want to use this hook via object destructuring assignment, to access the specific elements you need.
 For example:

 ```ts
 const { getRefreshToken, refreshAccessToken } = useAuth();